brandur/sorg/content/drafts/postgres-reads.md

 anywhere.
 If we have Redis available, we could put it in there for fast access, or have every `api` worker cache it in-process periodically for even faster access.
-Postgres is convenient, and as we'll see momentarily makes lookups quite elegant, but it's not necessary.
+Postgres is convenient, and as we'll see momentarily, makes lookups quite elegant, but it's not necessary.

-The `observer` runs in a loop, and on every iteration executes this:
+The `observer` runs in a loop, and executes something like this on every iteration:

 ``` ruby
 # exclude :default at the zero index